Privacy Policy

 Important limit

 DivorcePost is a support and guidance product, not a law firm, therapist, doctor, or crisis-response service.
 AI outputs can be incomplete or wrong and should not be treated as legal, medical, or mental health advice.
+You should not rely on AI-generated content for decisions with significant legal, financial, or health consequences.

 Sharing